Broadband universal service: United Kingdom

 In 2009, the UK announced a universal service commitment of 2 Mbit/s in 2012 for every home in Britain.
 In 2015, the UK announced a universal service obligation of 10 Mbit/s in 2020 for every home in Britain; however it was slow to implement the legislation, ultimately it came into force from 26 December 2022 requiring all new homes to be built with a minimum 1 Gigabit connection while funding was provided to suppliers for expanding existing coverage.

+In March 2020, the UK government further adopted universal service obligation legislation that gives all homes and businesses the right to request a decent and affordable broadband connection.
+The legislation sets out broadband service conditions for the providers KCOM in the Hull area and BT for the rest of the UK.

 Botswana

 Botswana Telecommunications Corporation (BTC) intends to deliver high Internet speed up to 50 Mbit/s.
 It will be piloted in Gaborone, Francistown, Maun and would later be rolled out to other parts of the country by 2020.

 Canada

 In 2016, Canada announced a universal service obligation of 50 Mbit/s by 2021.

 Belgium

 Belgium has a universal service obligation of 1000 Mbit/s for 50% of the population by 2020.